-KIT Scholarship Fund offers scholarships to talented health professionals from low income countries to study a Master’s programme at KIT (Royal Tropical Institute).
-The aim is that with what they learn they can contribute to improving the health care situation in their country or around the world.
+KIT Scholarship Fund offers scholarships to talented health professionals from low-income countries to study a Master’s programme at KIT Royal Tropical Institute.
+The aim being that with what they learn they will contribute to improving the health care situation in their country and/or around the world.

 Read more about KIT Scholarship Fund and its aims.